thisistimothychen/lyrics-sanitizer/README.md

 ## Potential Features
 - Customize what words you want to filter
+- Option to replace all filtered words with custom placeholders
 - Filtration measures
     - Basic filtration (main cuss words)
     - Sexual filtration